-Key Stage1 (KS1) and Key Stage 2 (KS2)
+Key Stage 1 (KS1) and Key Stage 2 (KS2)

 We aim to make our children’s learning experiences varied and inclusive; achieving high standards, particularly in English and Mathematics, remains our main objective.
 We place particular emphasis on the acquisition of basic skills, but also provide excellent opportunities for Sport, Languages, Music and Art.
-SMSJ has the highest expectations for all children and all are provided with opportunities to discover and develop their own unique talents, particularly around a specialism of Performing Arts.
+SMSJ has the highest expectations for all children and all are provided with opportunities to discover and develop their own unique talents, particularly around our specialism of Performing Arts.

 Phonics and Reading

 At SMSJ, we follow Essential Letters and Sounds established across Reception and KS1.
 In Reception, we have daily phonics lessons as well as daily writing and reading sessions.
 Child initiated Writing and Reading in Reception is promoted and we love seeing the progress the children make so quickly in this area.